 Ask any property flipper and they will tell you this: the faster you make the flip, the more money you will make.
 Plain and simple, owning real estate costs money.
 And if you are holding on to the property for sentimental reasons or because you “might” use it one day, you are only throwing your money away.
 The property you own should be working for you NOW.
 It can be your primary residence, providing a monthly income, or be used for recreational purposes.
-If your USA house isn’t doing one these things, it might be time you consider selling it!
+If your Stockton house isn’t doing one these things, it might be time you consider selling it!

-Costs of Holding A Property In USA
+Costs of Holding A Property In Stockton

 Property taxes can be high With recent changes to the tax code, they are no longer deductible either.
 As long as you are listed as the owner of the home, you will be responsible for the taxes on it.
 By selling your house in a timely manner, you can immediately end your tax obligation for the home.